-In response to the delayed timing of energy delivery from the Muskrat Falls project, the initial approved interim assessment payment reflected a reduction in NSPML's assessment in each of 2018 and 2019, related to depreciation and amortization expenses.
-As these amounts were included in NSPI's 2017 through 2019 fuel rates and were being recovered from customers, NSPI had provided a credit to customers, including interest, as the payments from NSPI to NSPML were not required in those years.
-In 2019, \$35 million (2018 - \$17 million) was refunded to customers.

-The UARB's decision to approve NSPI's 2020 through 2022 Fuel Stability Plan outlined the treatment of the reduced 2019 NSPML assessment of \$52 million plus interest.
-The reduced assessment will be refunded to most customers through a reduction incorporated into their 2020 through 2022 rates and the remaining customers will receive a one-time on bill credit in 2020.
-The credit to customers will be approximately \$40 million plus interest in 2020, with the remaining \$12 million plus interest to be returned to customers subsequent to 2022.
+In response to the delayed timing of energy delivery from the Muskrat Falls project, which is being developed by Nalcor, the approved Maritime Link interim assessment payments reflected a reduction in NSPML's assessment in each of 2018 and 2019, related to depreciation and amortization expenses.
+NSPI refunded the reduced 2018 NSPML assessment to customers in 2018 and 2019, by providing a credit to customers of \$17 million and \$35 million, respectively.
+The UARB's decision to approve NSPI's 2020-2022 fuel stability plan outlined the treatment of the reduced 2019 NSPML assessment of \$52 million plus interest.
+The majority of the reduced assessment was refunded to most customers through a reduction incorporated into their 2020 rates and the remaining customers received a one-time on bill credit in 2020.
+As at December 31, 2020, \$40 million plus interest has been refunded to customers, with the remaining \$12 million plus interest to be returned to customers subsequent to 2022.